galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 Species diversity is a valuable tool for describing the ecological complexity of a single sample (alpha diversity) or between samples (beta diversity).
-However, diversity is not a physical quantity that can be measured directly, and many different metrics have been proposed to quantify diversity [Finotello et al. 2016](https://www.ncbi.nlm.nih.gov/pubmed/28025179).
+However, diversity is not a physical quantity that can be measured directly, and many different metrics have been proposed to quantify diversity ({% cite Finotello2016 %}).

 > ### {% icon comment %} Background: Species Diversity